-Please note that Members of the Core Team (Lead/Co-Lead Applicants, Societal Impact Champion) are permitted to be named on only one application to a specific challenge call.
+Please note that Members of the Core Team (Lead/Co-Lead Applicants, Societal Impact Champion) are permitted to be named on only one application to a given challenge call.

-Given the solution-focused nature of challenge calls under the National Challenge Fund, applicants should strongly consider the capacity of team members to deliver on project objectives if team members are included on applications to multiple concurrent or consecutive calls.
+Applicants may be named as members of the core or broader team to other challenge calls open for applications at the same time or at a later date.
+However, given the solution-focused nature of challenge calls under the National Challenge Fund, applicants should strongly consider the capacity of team members to deliver on project objectives if participating on multiple teams.